Ingredients: 1 part gender profiling. 1 part racism. 1 part bullying. A sprinkling of bad manners and hypocrisy to garnish.

 “Imagine how we feel watching the episodes back when the episodes have been extremely tampered with.
 Yes, we said those words and they truly don’t reflect our values and who we’ve grown up to be.
 Channel 7 should show the public the raw footage of what really happened.”

 By now audiences are well aware that what we see is not truth.
 But the downside with reality television is that there’s a certain level of truth behind it.
 As a genre, it’s a way for people to become a celebrity overnight and this is certainly happening with the girls as they continue to make headlines and provide a large chunk of content for tabloid magazines.
 Yes Channel 7 could release the “raw footage” of the real show, along with the script that dictates what everyone has to say and how they must say it.
-My one problem with the continual oncoming shrapnel of this ‘blow-up’ is that fingers are being pointed towards the producers encouraging certain performances and the editors making it look a certain way, but at the end of the day you can’t edit content without content and the truth remains that these things have all be said in a hostile way and put out into the ether.
+My one problem with the continual oncoming shrapnel of this ‘blow-up’ is that fingers are being pointed towards the producers encouraging certain performances and the editors making it look a certain way, but at the end of the day you can’t edit content without content and the truth remains that these things have all been said in a hostile way and put out into the ether.
 The girls have owned up and there’s obviously a large level of acting involved in this whole charade of a ‘reality’ series.

 By now myself- and others- wouldn’t be surprised if this whole thing: the hypocrisy, the girls being booted off the show, the charges with bullying, and the general furor came to nothing more than a way to try and boost ratings.
 I would not be surprised if Sonya and Hadil made their way in to Kitchen Headquarters.
 Of course, if that does happen the outrage will be cataclysmic.
 Considering that industry giants known the world over have recently been toppled from their perches and had the public demanding their heads, what makes the Channel 7 bigwigs think they can come out of this unscathed?
 It looks to me like MKR’s addiction to ratings –annoyingly still breaking records- has caused them to take an idea too far and now they’ve shot themselves in the foot.